-Rehabilitation Services (RS) will seek and consider the views of a variety of stakeholders in matters relating to general policy development and implementation and in administration of the State Plan for vocational rehabilitation (VR) services.
+Kansas Rehabilitation Services (KRS) will seek and consider the views of a variety of stakeholders in matters relating to general policy development and implementation and in administration of the State Plan for Vocational Rehabilitation (VR).
 The State Plan describes the VR program and the plans and policies to be followed in carrying out the program.
 The Plan is submitted to the federal Rehabilitation Services Administration.